sdnfv/openNetVM/docs/Install.md

 3. Run openNetVM manager

-    Run openNetVM manager to use 4 cores (1 for displaying statistics, 1 for NIC RX, 1 for NIC TX, and 1 for NF TX) and to use 1 NIC port:
+    Run openNetVM manager to use 4 cores (1 for displaying statistics, 1 for NIC RX, 1 for NIC TX, and 1 for NF TX), to use 1 NIC port (hexadecimal portmask), and to use stdout for the statistics console:

-    `./onvm/go.sh 0,1,2,3,4 1`
+    `./onvm/go.sh 0,1,2,3 1 -s stdout`

-    You should see information regarding the port that openNetVM is using, and some initial statistics will be displayed.
+    You should see information regarding the NIC port that openNetVM is using, and openNetVM manager statistics will be displayed.

 4. Run speed_tester NF

     To test the system, we will run the speed_tester example NF.
 This NF generates a buffer of packets, and sends them to itself to measure the speed of a single NF TX thread.

-    In a new shell, run this command to start the speed_tester and giving it one core, and assigning it a Service ID of 1:
+    In a new shell, run this command to start the speed_tester by giving it one core, assigning it a service ID of 1, setting its destination service ID to 1:

     `./examples/speed_tester/go.sh 5 1 1`

     Once the NF's initialization is completed, you should see the NF display how many packets it is sending to itself.
-Go back to the manager to verify that `client 0` is receiving data.
+Go back to the manager to verify that `client 1` is receiving data.
 If this is the case, the openNetVM is working correctly.

 7. Configuring environment post reboot
 --
 After a reboot, you can configure your environment again (load kernel modules and bind the NIC) by running the [environment setup script](../scripts/setup_environment.sh).

 Also, please double check if the environment variables from [step 3](#3-set-up-environment) are initialized.
 If they are not, please go to [step 3](#3-set-up-environment)

 Troubleshooting